Austro-Italian ironclad arms race: The Italian ironclad debate

-The death of Italian Prime Minister Cavour in June 1861 was a major setback for the development of the Italian Regia Marina.
+The death of Prime Minister Cavour in June 1861 was a major setback for the development of the Regia Marina.
 While Menabrea, the new head of the navy, had secured the deal Cavour had worked on for the Re d'Italia-class ironclads to be constructed in New York City, he did not personally believe in the value of the warships and worked to undo the agreement almost as soon as he had signed it.
-Indeed, Menabrea doubted the value of armored warships altogether, and in the months after Cavour's death, he attempted to redirect the Regia Marina away from ironclad construction for its warships and more towards traditional wooden designs.
-Menabrea was supported in his skepticism by Nino Bixio, a veteran and key organizer of Garibaldi's Expedition of the Thousand, who had previously served in the Sardinian Navy prior to the unification of Italy.
-They found opposition in Vice-Admiral Persano, who had won recognition for his efforts in blockading Ancona and Gaeta during Garibaldi's conquest of the Kingdom of the Two Sicilies and the Sardinian invasion of the Papal States which followed.
+Indeed, Menabrea doubted the value of armored warships altogether, and in the months after Cavour's death, he attempted to redirect the Regia Marina away from ironclad construction and towards traditional wooden designs.
+Menabrea was supported by Nino Bixio, a veteran of Garibaldi's Expedition of the Thousand, who had previously served in the Sardinian Navy.
+They found opposition in Vice-Admiral Persano.

-Similar to their Austrian counterparts who were debating the practicality and usefulness of an ironclad battle fleet, in the autumn of 1861, Menabrea convened a naval commission intended to examine the state of the Regia Marina and determine the value of continuing the construction of ironclad warships.
+In the autumn of 1861, Menabrea convened a naval commission to examine the state of the Regia Marina and determine the value of continuing the construction of ironclad warships.
 The commission immediately concluded that the Regia Marina needed to be as large as the combined navies of the Kingdom of Spain and the Austrian Empire.
-Italian worries over a potential Austro-Spanish alliance directed at dismembering the recently unified Kingdom of Italy and restoring the historical influence both nations had enjoyed over the Italian Peninsula in past centuries, though ultimately unfounded, caused much concern among the Italian naval officer corps.
+Italian worries over a potential Austro-Spanish alliance dismembering the recently unified Kingdom of Italy, though ultimately unfounded, caused much concern among the Italian naval officer corps.
 This fear was caused in part by the hostile reaction of the Spanish government after the declaration of the Kingdom of Italy.
-The Spanish, ruled by the House of Bourbon-Anjou, were among the first nations to condemn the invasion and annexation of the Kingdom of the Two Sicilies, and had joined Austria in withholding diplomatic recognition of both the unified kingdom and Victor Emmanuel's claim to the title of King of Italy.